 ‘All you need to do is sign here’

 How it works: Some scammers could ask you to sign documents that have blank fields.
 Never sign documents with blanks, even if the other party claims they’ll fill them in later on.

-Why it’s bad: The scammers could fill in anything in those blanks, allowing them to do things such as outright transfer ownership of your home to them, without giving you a cent.
+Why it’s bad: The scammers could fill in anything in those blanks, allowing them to commit reverse mortgage fraud, such as outright transferring ownership of your home to them without giving you a cent.

 ‘You can make home improvements’

-How it works: In this scam, a contractor or home improvement professional suggests a reverse mortgage as a method of payment for work they claim your home needs.
+How it works: Scamming financial professionals aren’t the only ones behind predatory reverse mortgages.
+Contractors and home improvement pros can also be in play, suggesting a reverse mortgage as a method of payment for work they claim your home needs.

 ‘You can invest in this money-maker’

 How it works: In this scenario, a scammer tries to get you to use money from a reverse mortgage for a “lucrative opportunity,” such as an annuity, life insurance policy or stocks.